-Adapted from Jane Austen's final and unfinished novel, ITV's new eight-part drama Sanditon charts the story of the spirited Charlotte Heywood.
-Dyrham Park was used as a location for the filming, so why not tune in from the 25 August 2019 at 9pm on ITV, to see if you can spot the house and park in all their glory?
+Adapted from Jane Austen's final and unfinished novel, ITV's eight-part drama Sanditon charted the story of the spirited Charlotte Heywood.
+Dyrham Park was used as a location for the filming, first aired in August 2019 on ITV.

 Sanditon was Jane Austen’s final and unfinished novel, written only months before Austen’s death in 1817.
 Adapted for TV by acclaimed screenwriter Andrew Davies and produced by Red Planet Pictures, the tale follows Charlotte as a chance accident transports her from her quiet rural hometown of Willingden to bustling Sanditon – a coastal town with ambitions to become a fashionable seaside resort.